-Sample Workplace Condolence Letter for a Family Death
+Sample Workplace Condolence Letter for a Death in a Coworker's Family

-Write Your Own Sympathy Letter on Your Coworkers' Loss of a Family Member
+Write Your Own Sympathy Letter fto Tell Your Coworker of Your Sorrow

-In The instance of a death in an employee's family, as an organization you want to send both.
+In the instance of a death in an employee's family, as an organization, you want to send both types of condolence letters.
 The official HR letter offers the employee sympathy and support.
-The notes from coworkers and friend are dear to the employee.
+The letter might even mention the benefits and assistance that the colleague may call on in this painful situation.
+The notes from coworkers and friends are dear to the employee.
 While neither mends the grief, they offer heartfelt support and care.

 A family death is a significant event in a coworker’s life.
 The closer the coworker’s relationship with the family member, the tougher it is for them to mourn their loss and recover to a functioning level at work.